Criscraft-333/office-2021-installer/README.md

 3. Congrats!
 You just got the installer in your local computer.

 ## What's the file order?
-You need to execute `UninstallO16.cmd` (as admin) first to get rid of your current Office.
+You need to execute `UninstallO16.cmd` (as admin) first to get rid of your current Office (accept EULA, then 2, enter, 3, enter, 4 and enter).
 Then, open a CMD (as admin) and execute:
 ```cmd
 cd install-office
 setup /download configuration.xml